-Big Basswood Lake, ON - Sally Cole Misch
+Big Basswood Lake, ON and Lake Michigan, USA - Sally Cole Misch

 My Watermark is Big Basswood Lake in Northern Ontario and Lake Michigan.